EmpowerPlastic/empowerchain/docs/testnet/tasks-and-rewards.md

 **Disclaimer:** The tasks and rewards might be adjusted at any time, but will be announced in Discord if so.

+Before you start on a task, please open the submission form to make sure that:
+1. The task has opened (if the form is not accepting submissions, the task is not open)
+2. You understand the task and the instructions which you will find in the submission form itself

 ## A note on wallets:
 Make sure you use the same wallet address for all tasks.
 We will collect and link all addresses to the information you signed up with.
 Make sure you use a new wallet, so we can't connect it to any mainnet addresses.

 Take a look at this video to learn how to set up a Keplr wallet: https://www.youtube.com/watch?v=cmxx_hIulz8

+## Tokens for gas and stuff

+For most of the tasks you will need some tokens to pay for gas and other stuff.

+You can request tokens in the `# 🔧︱faucet` channel in Discord.

+Please do not abuse the faucet.
+It will only give a small amount of tokens and there will be a cool-down before you can request more tokens.
+If we detect abuse you will be disqualified.

 ## Rewards